 - Sancocho: a traditional soup (stew) consisting of meat and vegetables served in a broth.
 It is made with almost any kind of meat, along with large pieces of plantain, potato, yuca (cassava) and/or other vegetables depending on the region.

-Dining etiquette is quite formal in Colombia as they tend to give importance to decorum and presentation.
+Dining etiquette is quite formal while on a tour of Colombia as they tend to give importance to decorum and presentation.
 Here are a few tips:

 - Wait to be seated by the host.